kannai99/PROstat5/README.md

 ## Acknowledgements

-This package was developed as part of an assessment for 2023 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `IsoformVisRNA` welcomes issues, enhancement requests, and other contributions.
-To submit an issue, use the
+This package was developed as part of an assessment for 2023 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA.

 ## Package Structure